 Who says sustainability is a luxury only the rich can afford?

-My earliest memories are of taking my little red (gypsy) wagon around the block, singing as I went along.
-As an adult I owned an Airstream trailer which facilitated going back to college without accumulating huge debt.
+For years I’ve felt that it is a luxury to really live sustainably.
+You need land, money, independent income etc. I’ve done some homework, stumbled upon some new (and old) technologies and I’m now prepared to prove myself wrong.
+I enjoy a good challenge especially the kind that allows me to grow, push the envelope, step outside the box, and expand.
 I was inspired to start this project, to dream this dream into being, by the Tiny House Blog by Kent Griswold and the numerous other builders I found there.
-They were all so inspiring that now I am obsessed and running full steam ahead into this project to make it happen.
+I am now obsessed and running full steam ahead into this project to make it happen.
 I’ve never been so excited about anything in my life.
-At long last the gypsy wagon of my dreams will become a reality.
-Lucky for me I’m not too bad with a hammer and power tools.
-I’ll invite you all over for a house-warming party but maximum occupancy is about three so you’ll have to take turns.
+And simultaneously worried that I may have lost my mind!
+But I’ve seen it in my dreams and now all I have to do is pull it into mater.
+Fingers crossed!
+May the gypsy wagon of my childhood dreams become a reality!
+I’ll invite you all over for a house-warming party when it’s finished but maximum occupancy is about three so you’ll have to take turns.

-My inner child at play
+Collage of my inner child at play